Student Payment Options

 Less than full term classes have a shorter refund period.
 Review the specific course drop deadlines online in the searchable class schedule.

 You will not receive a refund or credit toward another class for any classes dropped after the end of the refund period.
+The summer term deadline date is Monday, July 6, 2020.

 - For classes paid by credit card - refunds are credited back to the credit card